 Papers must be on topics in international or comparative law and may be of any length.
 Submissions may include papers already submitted or to be submitted for credit in academic courses.

-Papers should be submitted to Ms. Laurie Schnitzer in room LA 1101.
-The deadline for submissions is April 27, 2015.
+Papers should be submitted to Ms. Laurie Schnitzer in room AL1008.
+The deadline for submissions is the last day of classes each spring semester.

 James Lilly "The South Ossetia Legal War: Georgia’s Case Against Russia Before the European Court of Human Rights"